alliwene/aws-cloud-advantages/Well-Architected/slides.md

 * Analyze and attribute expenditure
   * With the cloud, it is easier to accurately identify the usage and cost of systems.
   * Customers can measure their return on investment, which enables them to optimize resources and reduce costs.
-* Use managed services
-  * Use managed services to reduce the cost of ownership.
-  * The cloud has many managed services to remove the operational burden of maintaining servers for tasks like sending email messages or managing databases.
 * To learn more refer to the [Cost Optimization Pillar whitepaper](https://docs.aws.amazon.com/wellarchitected/latest/cost-optimization-pillar/welcome.html)

 </v-clicks>